 Tax-Advantaged, Private International Investing

 Since property in a PAC transaction is transferred free of income taxes on capital gains or ordinary income (at least, until the annuity payments are received by the Annuitant), the transferred property can be used to earn greater investment returns.
-There is no reporting of the interim growth or U.S. tax payable at any time on PAC investments.
-Since taxes may be paid at some time in the future, when and if the Annuity is activated and funds flow back to the U.S., this investing is best called tax-advantaged.
-Well planned, investments may result in tax-free returns.
-Foreign investments can grow tax-free and in privacy.
+There is no reporting of the interim growth or U.S. tax payable at any time on PAC investments; since taxes may be paid at some time in the future, when and if the Annuity is activated and funds flow back to the US.
+If well planned, such foreign investments can result in both privacy and tax-free returns.
 A PAC may invest anywhere in the world without the oversight of the U.S. Government.
-In contrast, U.S. Persons are not allowed to invest internationally unless the investment has been approved by the SEC.
-A high percentage of the most successful mutual fund and bank investments are outside North America and not available to U.S. Persons.
+In contrast, U.S. persons are not allowed to invest internationally unless the investment has been approved by the SEC.
+Consequently, a large number of the most successful mutual-fund and bank investments are outside North America, and therefore are not available to U.S. persons.

 Flexibility of Use - Offshore Commerce